10 Scuba Diving New Year’s Resolutions

 There are programs which will help you get refreshed and straight back in the water without any issues.
-SSI offer a Scuba Skills update and PADI offer a program called ReActivate™.
+SSI offers a Scuba Skills update and PADI offers a program called ReActivate™.
 Even the most experienced divers should go back to basics occasionally to ensure that their skills are in top shape.

 3. Set a Goal of Scuba Dives you Plan to Complete

 Resolutions are all about setting goals.
 Why not set a goal related to the number of dives you plan to do in 2018?
 Don’t set yourself up for failure, and make it achievable.
 If you are planning a dive holiday for 2018 already take this into consideration!
 Locate your nearest dive center and plan some dives throughout the year.
 Set your own goal based on the time you have available and also your desires.